Exterior Paint Sheens

 However, satin finishes aren’t as good as hiding imperfections or flaws.
 This sheen doesn’t go on as smooth and improper brush strokes or sloppy work will show through a satin sheen.

 During my research, I learned that a satin finish is easier to clean than a flat sheen.
-When I voiced my concerns to my painter, he told me that he hasn’t seen that to be the case at all.
+When I voiced my concerns to my painter, he told me that he hadn’t seen that to be the case at all.

 No matter what sheen I pick, I know I will need to gently pressure wash/clean at least once a year.